Catchopa/Internship_Project/README.md

 ## :interrobang: Why? <a name = "why"></a>

-This project is part of my personal portfolio, and I would love to hear any feedback of How could I do better, code, structure that you couls report that could make me improve as a developer
+This project is part of my personal portfolio, and I would love to hear any feedback of how could I do better, code, structure that you could report that will make me improve as a developer.

 Email me: josoficachopo@hotmail.com

 Connect with me at LinkedIn.

-Check out my other portfolios I would realy apreciate our opinion: https://www.behance.net/joanacachopo
+Check out my other portfolio I would really apreciate our opinion: https://www.behance.net/joanacachopo

 ## ⛏️ Built Using <a name = "built_using"></a>